suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 SUIT_Directive_Copy_Argument = nil
 ~~~

-### suit-directive-swap {#suit-directive-swap}

-suit-directive-swap instructs the manifest processor to move the source to the destination and the destination to the source simultaneously.
-Swap has nearly identical semantics to suit-directive-copy except that suit-directive-swap replaces the source with the current contents of the destination in an application-defined way.
-If SUIT_Parameter_Compression_Info or SUIT_Parameter_Encryption_Info are present, they must be handled in a symmetric way, so that the source is decompressed into the destination and the destination is compressed into the source.
-The source is decrypted into the destination and the destination is encrypted into the source. suit-directive-swap is OPTIONAL to implement.

 ### suit-directive-run {#suit-directive-run}

 suit-directive-run directs the manifest processor to transfer execution to the current Component Index.
 When this is invoked, the manifest processor MAY be unloaded and execution continues in the Component Index.
 Arguments provided to Run are forwarded to the executable code located in Component Index, in an application-specific way.
 For example, this could form the Linux Kernel Command Line if booting a Linux device.